BlueJotas/Kaggle-competition/README.md

 # Diamond Price Prediction!

-Welcome to this awesome project :exclamation:
+WELCOME TO THIS AWESOME PROJECT :exclamation:

 ### This project is focused in the next steps: